primus-labs/zkFHE-Network-Docs/zkFHE-Network.md

 #### Register Worker

-After the Worker is started, it must be registered to the Worker Management of PADO Contracts and stake a certain number of PADO Token.
+After the Worker is started, it must be registered to the Worker Management of PADO Contracts.
 Confidential computing tasks will only be dispatched to successfully registered Workers.
 The registered information includes name, description, owner address, machine resources, RPC address and port, Worker public key, etc.

 #### Submit Task and Get Data Encryption Public Key